Khalid bin Bandar Al Saud (born 1977)

-Khalid bin Bandar Al Saud (خالد بن بندر بن سلطان بن عبد ٱلعزيز آل سعود; born 1977) is the Saudi ambassador to the United Kingdom and a member of the House of Saud.
+Khalid bin Bandar Al Saud (خالد بن بندر بن سلطان بن عبد ٱلعزيز آل سعود; born 1977) is a member of the House of Saud.
+He previously served as the Saudi ambassador to the United Kingdom between 2019 and 2026 and as the Saudi Ambassador to Germany between 2017 and 2019.

 Early life and education

 Born in 1977 in Paris, Khalid bin Bandar is the son of Bandar bin Sultan and Haifa bint Faisal Al Saud.
 His paternal grandfather is Sultan bin Abdulaziz Al Saud.
 The parents of his mother are King Faisal bin Abdulaziz and Iffat bint Mohammad Al Thunayan.
+His parents are both grandchildren of King Abdulaziz, making them first cousins.

 Khalid bin Bandar attended Eton College before going up to Pembroke College, Oxford, where he graduated in Oriental studies.
 He also attended Sandhurst Military Academy, graduating as a commissioned officer, before becoming a post-graduate at Fletcher School of Law and Diplomacy.

 Career

 Khalid bin Bandar started his career working at the United Nations' department of political affairs in New York.
 He worked for three years as an advisor to the Saudi Ambassador in Washington DC.
 He is the executive chairman of Dayim Holdings founded in 2006.
 He is also an acting general manager of Al Hama Company, a Saudi-based retail company, and the chairman of Byblos Real Estate Development Company based in the United Arab Emirates.

 In June 2017, he became the Saudi ambassador to Germany.
 In 2019, he was made the Saudi ambassador to the United Kingdom.